dvreeze/ocp-java-17-learning/doc/chapter10-streams.md

 * `reducing` collectors, which look like alternatives to direct `reduce` calls instead of `collect` calls

 There are also *Collector factory methods* that *transform or even combine Collectors*, such as:
-* `collectingAndThen`, taking a Collector and a "post-processing function"
+* `collectingAndThen`, taking a Collector and a "post-processing function" (e.g. the collector gradually "fills" a `StringBuilder`, and the "post-processing function turns that into a `String`)
 * `teeing`, creating a composite of 2 downstream collectors
 * collectors mimicking some intermediate operations, e.g.`filtering`, `mapping`, `flatMapping`